Sage Pork Chops with Cider Pan Gravy

 - Minced fresh parsley

-- Sprinkle pork chops with salt and pepper; rub with sage.
-Place flour in a small shallow bowl; coat chops with flour.
+- Sprinkle chops with salt and pepper; rub with sage.
+Dip in flour to coat lightly.

-- In a large skillet over medium heat, brown chops in butter and oil on both sides.
-Remove and keep warm.
+- In a large skillet, heat butter and oil over medium heat; brown chops on both sides.
+Remove from pan.